Conversion-Focused CTA Prompts for Button Copy and A/B Tests

 Generates a structured A/B test set, not just clever copy.

-For {product page}, generate a 6-variant CTA test matrix: 2 control-style ({verb + product}), 2 outcome-led, 2 first-person.
-For each, write the button copy + the buyer hesitation it solves + the success metric to watch.
-Output as a table.
+For [product page], generate a 6-variant CTA test matrix: 2 control-style (verb + product), 2 outcome-led, 2 first-person.
+For each, output a table row with: button copy, the buyer hesitation it solves, and the success metric to watch.

 12. CTA + social proof microcopy